Where and how to find the best developers in 2020?

-Look, as one knows, recruitment is a time and money consuming process.
-Nevertheless, you may find it sometimes necessary to extend your tech team and in such a way let your business get on the higher level.
-At DevsData, we have gone through multiple recruitment cases and now advise our clients to ask yourself a few vital questions before contacting a professional recruitment agency.
-Finding an answer to these questions may save you piles of dollar bills.
-Here we go!
+Look, recruitment is a time and money-consuming process.
+Nevertheless, you may find it sometimes necessary to extend your tech team to drive business growth.
+At DevsData, we’ve successfully recruited hundreds of engineers and now advise our clients to ask themselves a few vital questions before contacting a professional recruitment agency.
+Answering these questions could yield major savings.
+Here we go.

-Why does this matter?
-Taking the mentioned above into account, you should take a close look at your project and assess what type of programming skills you require from an IT professional (a.k.a freelance programmer that you are looking to hire).
-You would expect a different set of skills for mobile app development and different for web development.
+You should take a close look at your project and assess what type of programming skills you require from an IT professional (a.k.a freelance programmer) that you’re looking to hire.
+You would expect a different set of skills for mobile app development than for web development.
 Individual coding languages are valued differently on the market, and thus, according to the data, a Golang developer, for instance, can earn up to 30% more compared to Python, Ruby or C# programmer.

-That, combined with the popularity of certain languages, speed, and comfort of development, a number of people on the market well-versed in specific technologies, are important factors influencing the project budget, and more importantly – the cost of potential future maintenance.
+That, combined with the popularity of certain languages, speed, and comfort of development, and the number of people on the market well-versed in specific technologies, are all important factors influencing the hiring budget, and more importantly – the cost of potential future maintenance.

 Indeed, there are projects that definitely require an in-depth business understanding and comprehensive technical expertise from engineers.
 In such a case, we advise you to reach out to engineers from Asia and Eastern Europe.
-Salary surveys conducted across different countries prove that an experienced senior programmer may expect even 3 times lower salary in European countries, than in the US!
+Salary surveys conducted across different countries prove that an experienced senior programmer in the US may expect three times more in salary than their European counterparts!